 Have you been diagnosed with a lower back disc injury, or do you believe that you might have one?
 Lower back disc pain is definitely a nuisance, but with the right care, it can be resolved rather quickly without surgery.
 If you read the blog “Diagnosing the 3 Types of Lower Back Pain”, then I am assuming my description of how a disc injury feels has led you here.
 If you are experiencing sciatica with your disc pain, then you have come to the right place.
 As someone who suffered from a 10mm herniation to the L4/L5 disc years ago, and is now pain-free without having undergone surgery, I have an understanding of your current state of pain.
 My lower back disc will always be damaged, but with proper posture, you can learn to prevent flare-ups, allow the disc to heal, and live pain-free.

-Half of our patients suffer from some sort of lower back disc pain.
+Half of our members suffer from some sort of lower back disc pain.
 The following exercises are designed to reduce pain and strengthen the glutes and core.
 In Part 2 of this blog, I will cover more advanced pain relief, strengthening, and postural exercises.

 Hip Flexor Stretch

 The bridge is excellent for strengthening the glutes.
-Put a resistance band or a belt right below your knees and, while keeping the same flat back positioning as in the “Roll Up,” lift your hips off the ground.
+Put a resistance band or a belt right below your knees and, while keeping the same flat back positioning as in the “Roll-Up,” lift your hips off the ground.
 Do not use your lower back to lift you off the ground, as this may aggravate the disc and target the incorrect muscles.
-Complete 20 repetitions with a 3 second hold at the top.
+Complete 20 repetitions with a 3-second hold at the top.
 Repeat for 3 sets.

 This is another classic exercise to strengthen numerous muscles in the lower back.
 Start on your hands and knees and lift an opposite arm and leg.
-Keep your back neutral, being careful to not over extend.
+Keep your back neutral, being careful to not overextend.
 To ensure you are doing this properly, place a half-filled water bottle on your lower back and make sure that the bottle and the water inside of it barely move.
 Do 10-15 repetitions per side.
 If you are struggling with this, only lift your leg and keep your hands on the floor.

 If you have any questions about any of these exercises, leave a comment below or email us at firstname.lastname@example.org.
 We are always happy to help clarify any questions you may have!